auth0/docs/articles/protocols/saml/identity-providers/onelogin.md

 ![](/media/articles/saml/identity-providers/onelogin/edit-mappings.png)

 Save your changes, and try your connection again.
-Once you have successfully logged in, go to [Auth0 dashboard > Users](${manage_url}/#/users), and check your login.
+Once you have successfully logged in, go to [Dashboard > Users](${manage_url}/#/users), and check your login.
 It should look like this:

 ![](/media/articles/saml/identity-providers/onelogin/user-with-mappings.png)